RetiredWizard/RGBMatrixDisp/README.md

 A pure Python library for driving HUB75 type RGB Matrix panels.
-The goal is to provide graphics functions that will run on CircuitPython or MicroPython for boards that don't have firmware support for RGB Matrix panels.
+The goal is to provide graphics functions that will run on CircuitPython or MicroPython for boards that don't have firmware support for RGB Matrix panels, like the mimxrt10xx (teensy 4/4.1) or broadcom (RPi Zero 2w) boards.
 As demonstrated in the provided examples this library works well with the [Adafruit_CircuitPython_GFX](https://github.com/adafruit/Adafruit_CircuitPython_GFX) libaray for both CircuitPython and MicroPython

 class **rgbmatrix_coopmt.RGBMatrix**(*, **rows**:*int*, **cols**:*int*, **brightness**:*float*, **addrPins**:*list[str]*, **rgbPins**:*list[str]*, **clockPin**:*str*, **latchPin**:*str*, **OEPin**:*str*, **unused_rgbPins**:*list[str]*=None)